 Upon completing the site visit, the site visit team has 30 days to draft a report addressing the concerns of COPRA as well as providing evidence from the visit.
 Programs then have the opportunity to review the draft for errors of fact, before it is locked by the team for COPRA review.

 The site visit report is completed in the NASPAA Data Center.
 Instructions can be found here.

 Site Visitors are responsible for arranging the logistics of the visit with the program.
 After the visit, site visitors should send all receipts and the expense voucher directly to NASPAA.
 NASPAA then invoices the program in the aggregate.
 At no time should money exchange hands between the program and the team.
 Site visitors should be reasonably sensitive to costs.

-Please scan and send your voucher electronically within 60 days of your visit to email@example.com.
+Please scan and send your voucher electronically within 30 days of your visit to the Accreditation Associate.
 Do not seek reimbursement directly from the program under review.